docker/docs/docker-hub/dsos-program.md

 ## Who's eligible for the Docker-Sponsored Open Source program?

-To qualify for the program, your project namespace must be shared in public repositories, meet [the Open Source Initiative definition](https://opensource.org/docs/osd), and be in active development with no pathway to commercialization.
+To qualify for the program, your must share your project namespace in public repositories, meet [the Open Source Initiative definition](https://opensource.org/docs/osd), and be in active development with no pathway to commercialization.

 Find out more by heading to the
 [Docker-Sponsored Open Source Program](https://www.docker.com/community/open-source/application/#){:target="_blank"